tminglei/page-debugging/README.md

 Page-Debugging
 ==============

+_p.s. the `page-debugging-1.5.3.jar` under dir /dist can be used to Tomcat 8 and Java 8 environment.
+But you should ensure the used `aspectjrt.jar` / `aspectjweaver.jar` correspond to the Java version._

 ## Summary
 Current site pages are always divided into many nested page fragments.
 These page fragments improved code re-usability, but meantime which also made it more difficult for a web developer to find the right fragment file to modify.
 Now this tool make the finding clear at a glance.